platform-mesh/iam-service/CONTRIBUTING.md

 ## Testing Strategy

 - Unit tests for all packages (`*_test.go`)
-- High coverage requirements (95% total, 80% per file/package)
+- High coverage requirements (80% total, file, and package)
 - Mock interfaces for external dependencies
 - Integration testing with OpenFGA and Keycloak